 The Emotional Investor usually has an element of sentiment or a ‘nice’ story attached to the property they buy.
 They are often investing in property for family reasons (i.e. to house their children) or have an emotional attachment to the property/suburb (i.e. they currently live or grew up in the area).
-The emotional investor’s judgement is often swayed by ‘pretty’ photos of the property on a website and tend to be influenced by ancillary features of the property such as the builder’s prestige reputation and awards.
+The Emotional Investor’s judgement is often swayed by the pretty photos of a property on a website, and tend to be influenced by ancillary features of the property such as the builder’s prestige reputation and awards.
 Similarly, they are often eager to inject their own design ‘flare’ into the property which means the purchase becomes more of a personal project, rather than an investment.
-For this Emotional Investor the actual ‘numbers’ of the investment generally come from guesswork.
+For this Emotional Investor, the actual numbers of the investment are taken from guesswork.

-This Over Capitaliser tends to be emotional in their approach to property investment.
+The Over Capitalising Investor tends to be emotional in their approach to property investment.
 They do not treat their investment property as a business, rather they put their own standards and expectations on how other people (i.e. their potential tenants) live.
-This results in the Over Capitaliser wasting money on unnecessary improvements to the property, rather than spending their money on items that would lead to increased rent or capital growth.
-Researching who the potential tenants are for the property and their living requirements could save the Over Capitaliser a lot of money.
+This results in the Over Capitalising Investor wasting money on unnecessary improvements to the property, rather than spending their money on items that would lead to increased rent or capital growth.
+Researching who the potential tenants are for the property and their living requirements could save the Over Capitalising Investor a lot of money.

-The ‘Tight-wad’ landlord who spends little or no money on maintenance on their property, pretty much the polar opposite of the Over Capitaliser.
+The Tightwad Investor, as a landlord, spends little or no money on maintenance on their property – very much the polar opposite of the Over Capitalising Investor.
 A poorly kept property is generally unappealing to tenants and will often mean the property is not achieving optimal capital growth.
-This can also result in a revolving cycle of unhappy tenants which means additional stress and cost finding new tenants.
+A low-quality property, due to neglect, also results in a revolving cycle of unhappy tenants which means additional stress and cost finding new tenants.

-The Overnalyser is generally someone who thrives on research and information.
-Don’t get me wrong, research is the key to any successful investment however there comes a point where people will fail to act because they overanalysing every aspect of the potential deal.
-This often leads to the Overanalyser becoming overly cautious in their approach and ultimately fear takes over.
-The Overanalyser will often be the best-informed person on everything to do with property investment however ‘paralysis by analysis’ becomes their worse enemy.
-They miss a lot of golden opportunities and take an extremely long time to make a decision, that is if they ever end up buying an investment property.
+The Over-Analysing Investor is someone who thrives on research and information.
+Now, don’t be fooled – research is the key to any successful investment.
+However, the Over-Analysing Investor will fail to act because they over-analyse every aspect of the potential deal.
+This often leads to the Over-Analysing Investor becoming overly cautious in their approach, and ultimately, fear takes over.
+The Over-Analysing Investor will often be the best-informed person on everything to do with property investment however ‘paralysis by analysis’ becomes their worse enemy.
+They miss a lot of golden opportunities and take an extremely long time to make a decision – that is, if they ever end up buying an investment property.